Here’s the career story I was told over and over as I was growing up:

 Act and Ask

 While the first two ways to build your career lattice involve personal introspection and training, there is only so much that can be done in a silo.
-Once you’ve decided what you’d like more of in your work or you’ve developed new skills that you’d like to put use in our current job, it’s time to act in the way you want to be seen and ask for opportunities.
+Once you’ve decided what you’d like more of in your work or you’ve developed new skills that you’d like to put to use in your current job, it’s time to act in the way you want to be seen and ask for opportunities.

 Acting the way you want to be seen isn’t difficult, but it does take a conscious effort on your part to make sure you’re portraying the image or the expertise you want others to see.
 Be engaged and offer your opinion when the subject comes up.
 If the subject doesn’t come up, bring it up, and then offer up your knowledge.
 Don’t let your new knowledge, skills, or interest stay hidden.
 Offer your expertise and people will start to think of you in relation to whatever it is you want to pursue.